bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 ## What we are going to build ##

-Something everyone wants on their dashboards are Realtime Charts, which displays incoming measurements.
+Something everyone wants on their dashboards are Real-time Charts, which display incoming values.

-And with the amazing [Chart.js] library it is really easy to provide great looking Realtime Charts.
+And with the amazing [Chart.js] library it is really easy to provide great looking Real-time Charts.
 SignalR will be used to send the measurements to the Web application.

 <a href="/static/images/blog/realtime_charts_signalr_chartjs/screenshot.jpg">